josempozo/zoolog/README.md

 ## Example

 This example reads a dataset from a file in csv format and compute the log-ratios.
-Consequently, the cases with no available log-ratios are removed.
+Then, the cases with no available log-ratios are removed.
 Finally, the resulting dataset is saved in a file in csv format.

 ``` r